 My first major teacher was His Holiness Professor Thomas Lin Yun, a Buddhist lama from Taiwan who was living in Berkeley, CA at the time.
 I went back and forth to get as much information as I could from him, completely astounded with the dramatic effects in my life.
 Within three years of starting down this Feng Shui path, I had sold the glass-etching business I nurtured for over 20 years, got married, sold my townhouse and sports car, and moved to a beautiful family home to settle into married life.

 Because of all the changes going on in my world due to Feng Shui, my friends couldn’t help but notice.
-So I helped them, too.
-Their friends called me — I helped them as well.
+So I helped them too.
+Their friends called me—I helped them as well.
 I credit the propulsion of my Feng Shui business to the fact that I lived in the Minneapolis/St. Paul area, where open and alternative seekers abound.
 Whether I was ready or not, Feng Shui took me down its road with massive speed.
-In 1998, I authored Wind and Water: Your Personal Feng Shui Journey and founded the Wind & Water School of Feng Shui — both due to demand from my audience.
+In 1998, I authored Wind and Water: Your Personal Feng Shui Journey and founded the Wind & Water Center—both due to demand from my audience.
 I also became the founder and President of the Feng Shui Institute of the Midwest.
 Meanwhile, I was involved in hundreds of private consultations ranging from studio apartments to hospitals and hotels.
 In a very short period of time, I was as busy with my Feng Shui business as I had been with CW Glass Design.

-Although Professor Lin passed away in 2010, I continue my Feng Shui studies with his appointed successor, Her Holiness Crystal Chu Rinpoche.
+Although Professor Lin passed away in 2010 I continue my Feng Shui studies with his appointed successor, Her Holiness Crystal Chu Rinpoche.
 Most recently, music has returned to my life.
 Grammy-winning LA musician Jeff Bova and I have teamed up to produce Healing Your Home, a vibroacoustic piece based on the science of cymatics and the 5 Chinese Elements.
 It is intended to balance a space, whether home or office.
 This CD is being distributed by Sounds True.
-In 2013, Jeff and I released The Bridge Home, another Feng Shui experience of music intended to support transition—–such as career, relationship, or move, to the end-of-life transition.
+In 2013, Jeff and I released The Bridge Home, another Feng Shui experience of music intended to support transition such as career, relationship, move, or end-of-life transition.